 Executive Director Legal Technology at Bucerius Law School

 Dirk Hartung is the Executive Director of Legal Technology at Bucerius Law School in Hamburg, Germany.
-He develops the technology education program for the school and hosts their summer program on legal technology and operations.
-Dirk is a co-founder of the European Legal Tech Association and the Hamburg chapter of Legal Hackers.
+He develops technology education programs and hosts a summer program on legal technology and operations.

 Julio Avalos